Skip to content

 • Avoid leaving children aged 10 and younger alone with a dog

-The number of dog-related injury claims nationwide dropped to 17,597 in 2022, having stood at 17,989 in 2021.
-The cost of 2021’s U.S. insurance claims for this type of incident totaled $882 million and the average cost per claim in that year was $49,025.
+The number of dog-related injury claims nationwide dropped to 17,597, having stood at 17,989.
+The cost U.S. insurance claims for this type of incident totaled $882 million and the average cost per claim in that year was $49,025.

-More than a third of the nation’s dog-related injury claims in 2022 were filed in five states, the Triple-I and State Farm estimate.
+More than a third of the nation’s dog-related injury claims were filed in five states, the Triple-I and State Farm estimate.
 California (1,954 claims), Florida (1,331), Texas (1,017), New York (969), and Michigan (905) topped the list, in that order.

 RankStateNumber of claimsAverage costValue of claims